WOA-Project/SurfaceDuo-Guides/README.md

 > [!NOTE]
 > Welcome 🥰!
 Thanks for being interested in trying out this project.
 We thought the following notes may interest you first before proceeding further:
 >
-> ℹ️ We recommend you try this on a Surface Duo (First Gen) device.
-While Surface Duo 2 is supported, it currently is in a proof of concept stage, with the experience of using Windows on it being worse in _every single metric_ (including performance) and way less hardware working, and super slow speeds compared to Surface Duo (First Gen)
+> ℹ️ We recommend you try this on a Surface Duo (1st Gen) device.
+While Surface Duo 2 is supported, it currently is in a proof of concept stage, with the experience of using Windows on it being worse in _every single metric_ (including performance) and way less hardware working, and super slow speeds compared to Surface Duo (1st Gen)
 >
 > ℹ️ We recommend you know what you're getting into here.
 You need to know a bit about command line interfaces, Windows technical aspects.
 We won't teach you how to port the OS yourself, we've done this for you, but this is not for beginners or common users either.
 Tech Savvy people only or technical people only please, or you'll regret it or commit mistakes!
 >